 - 1. If that is unproductive, speak with the Course Coordinator. - 2.
 If that is unproductive, speak with the Department Chairperson. - 3.
-If that is unsuccessful, file an appeal with the Committee on Academic Review (Room M-386) after receipt of notification of dismissal from the Nursing program by the Registrar. - 4.
-If still dissatisfied, student may request an appointment in the Office of the Provost (A-218)
+If that is unsuccessful, file an appeal with the Committee for Academic Review (Room A-228) after receipt of notification of dismissal from the Nursing Program by the Registrar. - 4.
+If still dissatisfied, student may request an appointment with the Chairperson of the Department of Nursing).